What Is a Healthcare Clearinghouse? Billing & Claims Simplified

 Typically, this exchange goes like this:

-• Depending on the situation, the payer can either reject or accept the claim
+• Depending on the situation, the payer can reject or accept the claim.

-• Your clearinghouse receives an update about any errors that are detected by the insurance company and adds them to your dashboard
+• Your clearinghouse receives an update about any errors detected by the insurance company and adds them to your dashboard.

-Each transmission is carried out over a secure connection as required by HIIPAA (Health Insurance Portability and Accountability Act).
+Each transmission is carried out over a secure connection as required by HIPAA (Health Insurance Portability and Accountability Act).

 Why do you need a Clearinghouse?